Import Program Overview

 Devices must meet FDA regulations prior to the importation of medical devices into the United States.
 FDA does not recognize regulatory approvals from foreign countries/areas.

 If your device is a type that requires a premarket notification (or 510(k)) submission, you are required to submit a 510(k) when the following occurs: (a) a foreign manufacturer intends to export a medical device to the U.S. that the firm has never before shipped to the U.S.; (b) either the foreign manufacturer or initial distributor changes the intended uses of devices that are legally being marketed in the U.S.; or (c) changes or modifications to a legally marketed device that could significantly affect its safety or effectiveness.
 Information on how to submit a 510(k) is available.

 All foreign firms are required to both register their establishments, identify a U.S. Agent, and individually list their devices before they may import them into the United States.
 Complete information on registration and listing requirements and processes can be obtained from the Registration & Listing website, or by contacting DICE as described below.

 Form FDA 2877 (Declaration for Radiation Standard) is required for radiation-emitting electronic products entering the United States.

 Information concerning premarket notification, radiation control standards, or device listing and establishment registration, is available at Device Advice: Device Regulation and Guidance.
-You may also contact the Center for Devices and Radiological Health, Division of Small Manufacturers, International and Consumer Assistance (DSMICA), 10903 New Hampshire Avenue, WO66-4613, Silver Spring, MD 20993-0002, (800) 638-2041.
+You may also contact the Center for Devices and Radiological Health, Division of Industry and Consumer Education (DICE), 10903 New Hampshire Avenue, WO66-4613, Silver Spring, MD 20993-0002, (800) 638-2041.
 Manufacturers outside the U.S. should call: (301) 796-7100.
 Email email@example.com